NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/readme.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

+Alas, we cannot take the above crosssections at face value.
+Imagine, for example, that people with lighter mental conditions find it easier to deal with the hassle of finding good treatment, which seems plausible.
+In that case, the causal arrow would go both ways: (getting good mental healthcare -> healing occurs -> people lose less hours each week), but also (having a lighter mental ilness -> easier to find good mental healthcare) + (having a lighter mental ilness -> loose less work hours).
+It could also be that, as people regress to the mean with respect to their mental ilness, and become happier, they attribute their improvement to whatever therapy they were receiving, and become more satisfied with it.
+If we assume that the bias goes in the direction of amplifying the effect of good mental healthcare, the above figures become an upper estimate of its effect.

-In the ideal case, if information was free, what I'd like to have is a randomized trial in which:
+In the ideal case, what I'd like to have is a randomized trial in which:
 - Productivity and severity of mental ilness are measured across a population
 - Mental healthcare is provided to a randomly selected part of the population; the treatment group.
 - Part of the treatment group takes up that freely provided mental heathcare, and part of the control group pays for the treatment out of pocket.
 - Some time passes.
 - Productivity and severity of mental ilness are measured again, both in the control and treatment group.

-Alas, we don't have that, and thus cannot take the above crosssections at face value.
-Imagine, for example, that people with lighter mental conditions find it easier to deal with the hassle of finding good treatment, which seems plausible.
-In that case, the causal arrow would go both ways: (getting good mental healthcare -> healing occurs -> people lose less hours each week), but also (having a lighter mental ilness -> easier to find good mental healthcare) + (having a lighter mental ilness -> loose less work hours).
-It could also be that, as people regress to the mean with respect to their mental ilness, and become happier, they attribute their improvement to whatever therapy they were receiving, and become more satisfied with it.
-If we assume that the bias goes in the direction of amplifying the effect of good mental healthcare, the above figures become an upper estimate of its effect.

 ## 10. How does access to mental health ressources vary with a wide variety of factors?